This is a floating closed javascript menu.

 In March 2016, the CTC approved for future consideration of funding a project in Yolo County that will remove and replace the fender system surrounding Pier 6 and Pier 7 of the Tower Bridge on Route 275 between the cities of West Sacramento and Sacramento.
 The project is programmed in the 2014 State Highway Operation and Protection Program.
 The total estimated cost is $10,821,000 for capital and support.
 Construction is estimated to begin in Fiscal Year 2017-18.
 A copy of the MND has been provided to Commission staff.
 The project will result in less than significant impacts to the environment after mitigation.
 The following resource areas may be impacted by the project: biological resources, cultural resources, hazardous materials, and water quality.
 Avoidance and minimization measures will reduce any potential effects on the environment.
 These measures include, but are not limited to, the use of sound attenuation devises, environmental awareness training for all construction personnel, new fender replacements matched with the design and appearance of the old fenders, appropriate BMPs for water pollution prevention, and the implementation of an approved Water Pollution Control Program.
 As a result, an MND was completed for this project.

 In October 2018, it was reported that a $6 million project has started on the Tower Bridge.
-The 82 year old is sagging: Bridge inspectors last year noticed the cables that help lift the main span for tall ships have stretched 14 inches longer than they once were – a sign that time, weather, and stress have taken a toll.
+The 82 year old bridge is sagging: Bridge inspectors last year noticed the cables that help lift the main span for tall ships have stretched 14 inches longer than they once were – a sign that time, weather, and stress have taken a toll.
 A project has started to replace the cables.
 The project, which includes a handful of other upgrades, continues through December 2018 and is requiring daily traffic-lane reductions and several full-bridge nighttime closures.
 The work focuses on cutting and replacing, one at a time, 96 steel cables that connect the lift deck to two 1 million-pound counterweight blocks that are suspended high inside each of the span’s twin towers.
 Those counter-weight blocks slowly lower, via a second cable system, as the bridge deck rises, providing a weight balancing role.
 The state could have let the cables remain as is, but took action partly because officials feared potential deterioration inside the nearly 2-inch-thick cables.
 The project work includes redoing electrical cables and lights, and upgrading security and communications systems.
 The bridge is owned by Caltrans and sits on Route 275, the shortest highway in California, running from one end of the bridge to the other.
 The state relinquished the rest of that highway more than a decade ago to West Sacramento on one side and Sacramento on the other.

 (Source: Sacramento Bee, 10/29/2018)